KasraTabrizi/Project-CodeBook/README.md

 The plan
 We will use Trello to keep track of the workflow.
-(Team KANE Board CODEBOOK) We will use GlooMaps to build a basic sitemap. (https://www.gloomaps.com/qT2XmEiPvF)
+(Team KANE Board CODEBOOK) We will use GlooMaps to build a basic sitemap. (https://www.gloomaps.com/qT2XmEiPvF) We will use Figma to build the WireFrame (https://www.figma.com/file/qI4x2XAq0LolICiAq134hW/Untitled?node-id=0%3A1)

 ### The meeting
 * We plan to work collaboratively but focus on making single pages each.
 Backend (SQL and PHP) will be mostly be handled by Kasra with involvement from everyone.